 No delegate shall be seated except upon presentation of a proper credential from an affiliated organization in good standing.
 Credentials shall be examined and approved by the Council as to the eligibility of the delegate and the standing of the organization sending the delegate.
+Only after approval by the Council and after taking the oath of obligation can a delegate be seated with voice and vote.

-Section 4B: No person shall be eligible to serve as a delegate who holds a salaried position, or any other position of administrative or executive authority, in a union or any subordinate branch of a union, which has which is suspended from, unaffiliated with or has disaffiliated from the AFL-CIO.
+SECTION 4A.
+No person shall be eligible to serve as a delegate unless a member in good standing of a local union affiliated with this Council.
+No person shall be eligible to serve as a delegate who holds a salaried position, or any other position of administrative or executive authority, in a union or any subordinate branch of a union, which is suspended from, unaffiliated with or has disaffiliated from the AFL-CIO.

-Section 5.
+SECTION 5.
 The President of the AFL-CIO, and their designees, shall have the right to participate, and have a voice, in all central body activities, meetings and deliberations.

-ARTICLE IV OFFICERS
+ARTICLE IV

+OFFICERS

-Section 1.
-The Executive Officers shall consist of a President, seven (7) Executive Vice-Presidents, an Executive Secretary-Treasurer and three (3) Trustees.
+SECTION 1.
+The Executive Officers shall consist of a President, seven (7) Executive Vice Presidents, an Executive Secretary-Treasurer and three (3) Trustees.
 Trustees shall be appointed by the President with approval from Council.

-One (1) Executive Vice-President shall be elected from the Public sector, one (1) Executive Vice-President shall be elected from the Building and Construction Trades sector, one (1) Executive Vice-President shall be elected from the Industrial, Retail or Hospitality sectors, one (1) Executive Vice-President shall be elected from the Health and Human Services sector, and the remaining Executive officers shall be elected at-large.
+One (1) Executive Vice President shall be elected from the Public sector, one (1) Executive Vice President shall be elected from the Building and

+Construction Trades sector, one (1) Executive Vice President shall be elected from the Industrial, Retail or Hospitality sectors, one (1) Executive Vice President shall be elected from the Health and Human Services sector, and the remaining Executive officers shall be elected at-large.

-Section 2.
-The Executive Board shall consist of twelve (12) Executive Officers and 29 members.
+SECTION 2.
+The Executive Board shall consist of twelve (12) Executive Officers and twenty-nine (29) members.
 No more than three (3) Executive Board members shall represent the same International Union or directly affiliated organization.

 Each AFL-CIO constituency group and the Alliance of Retired Americans with a local or state chapter is entitled to a seat on the Executive Board and shall be selected by the local chapter, or state chapter if no local chapter exists.

-Section 3.
-Each officer at the time of their election shall be a delegate to the Council and maintain membership in an affiliated local union during this term of office.
+SECTION 3.
+Each officer at the time of their election shall be a delegate to the Council and maintain membership in an affiliated local union during their term of office.
 If they cease to be a delegate during their term of office, they shall vacate that office.
 This and all other vacancies shall be filled by recommendation of the President and approval of the Executive Board.

-Section 4.
-In order to be eligible for nomination to one of the Council's elected positions, a candidate must be a delegate for at least one year and must have attended a majority of regular meetings or had arranged absences; furthermore, the union they represent must be in continuous good standing for one year preceding the nomination.
+SECTION 4.
+In order to be eligible for nomination to one of the Council's elected positions, a candidate must be a delegate for at least one year and must have attended a majority of regular monthly meetings or had arranged absences; furthermore, the union they represent must be in a continuous good standing for one year preceding the nomination.

-Section 5.
+SECTION 5.
 At any one time not more than three (3) members of any international, national union, organizing committee or directly affiliated local union may represent their organization as members of the Executive Board.
 Constituency group members represent their constituency group, not their union, and do not count towards the total.